 It’s the last two areas that we are involved in at the moment.
 With the potential to address the challenges of feeding growing populations while reducing environmental impact, it’s exactly the sort of initiative that our business is set up to nurture.

-So we’re doing just that: investing over £1.5million in Firglas – a commercial-scale algae cultivation company.
-It’s over 50% of the company’s £3m equity target and will contribute to the construction of two commercial-scale production facilities.
+So we’re doing just that: investing over £1.3 million in Firglas – a commercial-scale algae cultivation company.
+It’s almost 50% of the company’s £3m equity target and will contribute to the construction of two commercial-scale production facilities.
 As a business, Firglas brings a track record of creating valuable and sustainable process engineering plants.
 In the short-term, the focus will be on the existing markets of food supplements and fish feed, but longer-term the potential is far bigger.

 A quick read of World Resources Institute’s sobering but excellent report ‘How to sustainably feed 10 billion people by 2050, in 21 charts’ shows the chasm we have to fill; there’s a 56% gap between available food today and the amount we’ll need by 2050.